esteinig/sketchy/README.md

 **`v0.4.0: beta, rust core libs`**

-`Sketchy` is an online lineage calling and genotyping algorithm based on the heuristic principle of genomic neighbor typing by [Karel Břinda and colleagues (2019)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` computes the sum of min-wise hashes shared with species-wide sketches of bacterial pathogen genomes and their associated genotypes, for example multi-locus sequence types, susceptibility profiles computed with [Mykrobe](https://github.com/Mykrobe-tools/mykrobe) or serotype alleles inferred with [Kleborate](https://github.com/katholt/kleborate).
+`Sketchy` is an online lineage calling and genotyping algorithm based on the heuristic principle of genomic neighbor typing by [Karel Břinda and colleagues (2019)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` computes the sum of min-wise hashes shared with species-wide sketches of bacterial pathogen genomes and their associated genotypes for example multi-locus sequence types, susceptibility profiles computed with [Mykrobe](https://github.com/Mykrobe-tools/mykrobe) or serotype alleles inferred with [Kleborate](https://github.com/katholt/kleborate).
+A list of precomputed genotype features can be found in the corresponding pathogen descriptions.

 Currently supported species are: